Farlaxfard/projectMoa/README.md

 ![this is supposed to be projectMoa's logo](https://github.com/Farlaxfard/projectMoa/blob/main/projectMoa%20smaller.png?raw=true)

-projectMoa (https://projectmoa.framer.wiki) is a chonk of a Minecraft modpack, packing over 250 mods—because why settle for basic when you can have next-level, butter-smooth, ultra-optimized chaos? 🚀 this bad boy is built to boost your performance, enhance your experience, and make vanilla minecraft feel like it’s been hitting the gym (but, like, without the sweat).
+projectMoa is a chonk of a Minecraft modpack, packing ~over 250 mods and resourcepacks—because why settle for basic when you can have next-level, butter-smooth, ultra-optimized chaos? 🚀 this bad boy is built to boost your performance, enhance your experience, and make vanilla minecraft feel like it’s been hitting the gym (but, like, without the sweat).

 ![what's the deal?](https://cdn.modrinth.com/data/cached_images/cce1b202402c96ac1d3bfa9ba3bc8f17d4018925.png)